 Children with proximal RTA may be asymptomatic or they may present with symptoms like polyuria and polydipsia.
 Muscle weakness, fatigue, hypotonia, and constipation may be present due to hypokalemia.
 Anorexia, vomiting, and dehydration may also be present.
 Low normal blood pressure is seen due to hypovolemia.

 Refractory rickets or osteomalacia is often present, which may be associated with pathological fractures, bone pain, growth retardation, and osteopenia.
-Growth retardation and failure to thrive may be seen in children.
+Growth retardation and a failure to thrive may be seen in children.
 Unlike distal RTA, nephrolithiasis is absent in proximal RTA.

-If associated with the specific syndrome, additional signs, and symptoms of the syndrome are present.
+If associated with the specific syndrome, additional signs and symptoms of the syndrome are present.

 Diagnosis of Renal Tubular Acidosis Type 2 and 3